todd-herbert/absolute-mouse/README.md

 AbsoluteMouse.click(5, -10)
 ```

-Available commands vary slightly depending or whether you `#define USE_MOUSE` or `#define USE_STYLUS`.
-For a full list of commands, see [here](https://github.com/todd-herbert/absolute-mouse/tree/main/doc/function_list/), or consult the `help` command in the DevKit terminal.
+Available commands vary slightly depending or which profile is selected.
+For a full list of commands, see [here](/doc/function_list.md), or consult the `help` command in the DevKit terminal.

 ---